oniony/TMSU/README.md

   read the following release notes carefully.*

-  * The --untagged option on the 'files' and 'status' subcommands has been replaced by a new 'untagged' subcommand.
-This approach is more intuitive, simpler and more performant than the previous options.
+  * The --untagged option on the 'files' and 'status' subcommands has been replaced by a new 'untagged' subcommand, which should be more intuitive.
   * The --all option on the 'files', 'tags' and 'values' command has been removed.
 These commands now list the full set of files/tags/values when run without arguments.
 For the 'tags' subcommand this replaces the previous behaviour of listing tags for the files in the working directory: use 'tmsu tags *' for approximately the previous behaviour.
-  * The 'repair' subcommand --pretend short option has changed from -p to -P so that -p can be later recycled for --path.
+  * The 'repair' subcommand --pretend short option has changed from -p to -P so that -p can be recycled for --path.
   * The 'repair' subcommand's argument now specify paths to search for moved files and no longer limit how much of the database is repaired.
 A new --path argument is provided for reducing the repair to a portion of the database.